RobinsAviary/rlgl_ex/README.md

 This library leverages `rlgl` and `raylib` in order to make advanced graphics rendering simpler.

+It also contains various functions deemed too excessive to be included with base rlgl.

 ## Docs

 Define one vertex (color)